Thermodynamic activity: Use

 The latter follows from any definition based on Raoult's law, because if we let the solute concentration x_{1} go to zero, the vapor pressure of the solvent p will go to p*.
 Thus its activity a = p/p* will go to unity.
 This means that if during a reaction in dilute solution more solvent is generated (the reaction produces water for example) we can typically set its activity to unity.

 Solid and liquid activities do not depend very strongly on pressure because their molar volumes are typically small.
 Graphite at 100 bars has an activity of only 1.01 if we choose po = 1 bar as standard state.
 Only at very high pressures do we need to worry about such changes.
+Activity expressed in terms of pressure is called fugacity.

 Example values

 Example values of activity coefficients of sodium chloride in aqueous solution are given in the table.
 In an ideal solution, these values would all be unity.
 The deviations tend to become larger with increasing molality and temperature, but with some exceptions.